Mad Greek Diner

 The "Lucky" Lotto, Liquor and Country Store has the reputation of being one of the luckiest lottery selling stores in California.
 Just since the beginning of 2013 they have sold 9 tickets that have paid at least one million dollars!
 On your way to or from Las Vegas, you should stop and get a lotto ticket or a scratcher!
 The mural on the side of the buildig is also impressive showcasing the trip from Los Angeles to Las Vegas through Baker!

 There are still several abandoned buildings throughout the main stretch of Baker.
-Probably one of the most famous is the tiki themed Royal Hawaiian Motel.
+Probably one of the most famous is the tiki themed Arne's Royal Hawaiian Motel.
 The 43 room motel opened in 1957 and, at the time, served as a good half way spot to stop when traveling between Los Angeles and Las Vegas.
-The motel sadly closed in 2009, and became a popular destination for urban explorers.
+The motel thankfully closed in 2009, and became a popular destination for urban explorers.
 The main building has a beautiful curved ceiling.
 In addition to the Royal Hawaiian Motel, there are other abandoned buildings in Baker including some restaurants and at least one other motel.